To Healthy Feet Podiatry Clinic

 What is Cryosurgery for Morton's Neuroma?

-Cryosurgery, also known as cryoneuroablation, is a minimally invasive procedure used to treat painful nerve tissue associated with Morton’s Neuroma.
-During the procedure, the affected nerve is treated with controlled freezing temperatures to stop pain signals without requiring large incisions or extensive surgery.
+Cryosurgery, also known as cryoneuroablation, is a minimally invasive procedure that may help relieve pain associated with Morton's Neuroma.
+During the procedure, the affected nerve is treated with controlled freezing temperatures to interrupt pain signals without requiring large incisions or extensive surgery.

-The neuroma is treated with several pulses of cryoablation, with a total freeze time of approximately 9–12 minutes and a total procedure time of about 25–30 minutes.
-Sedation anesthesia is optional, and patients are typically able to walk immediately after treatment.
+The neuroma is typically treated with several pulses of cryoablation, with a total freeze time of approximately 9–12 minutes and a procedure time of about 25–30 minutes.
+Sedation may be used when appropriate, based on your physician's recommendation.
+Most patients are able to walk shortly after the procedure, although recovery varies depending on the individual.

 Benefits of Cryosurgery for Morton's Neuroma